 Protecting you and your loved ones

 Identity theft.
 Social Security fraud.
 Phone and email scams.
 Misuse of accounts.
 Unauthorized withdrawals.
 Extortion.
 It’s alarming how many ways seniors and vulnerable adults may be victimized.
-At RBC Wealth Management, we take responsibility to help spot the red flags of financial exploitation and safeguard you and your family from fraud and financial abuse.
+At RBC Wealth Management, we take responsibility to help spot the red flags of financial exploitation and help safeguard you and your family from fraud and financial abuse.

 Financial exploitation and fraud